donphi/MCP-Server/README.md

 ### 🔧 Building the MCP Server

-**Important:** After processing your documents, you need to build the server component before running it:
+**REQUIRED STEP:** After processing your documents, you need to build the server component before running it:

 ```bash
 docker-compose build server